Fitzroy Dock: History

 Fitzroy Dock was constructed to enable the servicing of Royal Navy ships in eastern Australian waters.
 Cockatoo Island was selected as the site due to the availability of good stone for building, and the presence of a convict labour force on site.
 NSW Governor Gipps put the proposal in 1846, the New South Wales Legislative Council approved the project, and construction commenced in 1851.
 It was the first large graving or dry dock commenced in the southern hemisphere.
-However Mort's Dock at Balmain, though begun later, was completed sooner.
+However, Mort's Dock at Balmain, though begun later, was completed sooner.
 It was a commercial dock built by a free labour force and took one year to construct, whereas Fitzroy was entirely built by convicts and took six years.
-When completed in 1857, Fitzroy Dock was the largest dry dock in the southern hemisphere and one of the largest in the world at that time.
+When completed in 1857, Fitzroy Dock was the largest dry dock in the Southern Hemisphere and one of the largest in the world at that time.
 It was the biggest engineering project completed in Australia to that time, and today (given that Mort's Dock closed many years ago) it is the oldest surviving dry dock in the nation.

 The dock was designed and built under the direction of Captain Gother Kerr Mann.
 Mann was appointed Engineer-in-Chief on Cockatoo Island and he subsequently became Superintendent of Convicts as well.
 The dock was named after NSW Governor Sir Charles Augustus FitzRoy who laid the inverted keystone in 1853.
-The steam-powered pumping machinery was purchased from the company of George and Sir John Rennie of London and was brought out by Henry Broderick who became the first dock master and chief engineer at the dock.
+The steam-powered pumping machinery was purchased from the company of George and Sir John Rennie of London and was brought out by Henry Broderick, who became the first dock master and chief engineer at the dock.
 Construction of the dock required the blasting of a large section of cliff, supervised by Mann, which saw the first use of electrical firing of gunpowder in Australia.

-Work done on ships in the dock (by convicts initially) included shoring-up, scraping, cleaning and painting of vessels.
+Work done on ships in the dock (by convicts initially) included shoring up, scraping, cleaning and painting of vessels.
 Until Sutherland Dock opened on Cockatoo in 1890, all servicing of Royal Navy vessels was conducted at Fitzroy.
 Sutherland Dock had been necessitated by the increasing length of ships as the 1800s proceeded, but Fitzroy was itself twice lengthened (by free labour) from the original c.96 metres to the present c.145 metres.
 Once Sutherland was opened, the original pumping arrangement for Fitzroy was superseded by the new Sutherland pump house at the western end of the island.

-During the twentieth century Fitzroy catered still to smaller allied naval ships and to the smaller ships (eg destroyers etc) of the Royal Australian Navy.
+During the twentieth century, Fitzroy catered still to smaller allied naval ships and the smaller ships (e.g. destroyers etc.) of the Royal Australian Navy.
 The dock thus played an important role during the First and Second World Wars.